Monster Hunter (video game): Development

 Monster Hunter was a part of an initiative from Capcom's Production Studio 1 to develop three network focused games on the PlayStation 2.
 The other games were Auto Modellista and Resident Evil Outbreak.
 Capcom's plan was that at least one of the games would sell a million copies.
 Both Monster Hunter and Resident Evil Outbreak eventually sold a million copies each.

 Online game support

 Monster Hunter's online servers outside Japan were closed down on December 31, 2007.
-The server that displayed the "service termination notice" was taken down April 1, 2008.

 "After more than 3 years of online service, the external company providing server hosting for both Resident Evil: Outbreak and Monster Hunter has decided to exit the PlayStation 2 online business altogether, with no possibility of outsourcing either the service or the technology."